accessibility-luxembourg/ReferentielAccessibiliteWeb/en/rgaa/glossaire/relache-ou-releve.md

 title: Released
 ---

-Corresponds to JavaScript event handlers considered as bottom-up events (`mouseup`, `touchend` for example).
+Corresponds to JavaScript event handlers considered as up events (`mouseup`, `touchend` for example).